CZCuckoo/Logs-Analysis-Project/README.md

 order by failed_requests.date;
 ```

 After these views are created, run logs.py.
+The output should look the same as is found in the output.txt file.